 A Take Home Message

-I hope this piece has given you an interesting and informative look at the idea of resilience, but most importantly of all, I hope you got the sense that resilience is not something you either have or lack.
+I hope this piece about resilience training has given you an interesting and informative look at the idea of resilience, but most importantly of all, I hope you got the sense that resilience is not something you either have or lack.
 It’s not something that you are born with and that’s it—resilience can be improved, enhanced, and developed, in both children and adults.

 This piece is full of good information and suggestions if you’d like to build your own resilience or encourage the development of resilience in your clients, your children, or your students.
 If you’re unsure about your own level of resilience, give some of these techniques and exercises a try!